 We provide patients with the latest in diagnostic imaging technology, interventional radiology, and vein care, including varicose and spider vein repair as well as treatment of other vascular conditions.
 After an evaluation, treatment is individualized to achieve the best possible outcome.
 We combine the latest minimally invasive technologies to make patients look and feel their best.

 For your initial visit, please bring a pair of loose fitting shorts.
 Our pre and post treatment instructions are available below.
-If you have any questions or concerns, do not hesitate to contact us at 612-873-5783.
+If you have any questions or concerns, do not hesitate to contact us at 612-873-5783opens phone dialer.

 Insurance Coverage for Treatments